julienbourdeau/debugbar.dev/source/_docs/80-polling-mode.md

 If you cannot use websocket via ActionCable, the debugbar has a fallback mode using HTTP polling.
 It's not as nice as the websocket, but it works.

-If ActionCable isn't found, the debugbar will automatically switch to polling mode.
+If ActionCable isn't found, the debugbar will automatically switch to polling mode (only if using the ERB helper).

+It's also possible to pause and resume polling to avoid all those calls in the browser Network tab when debugging.

 ## Configuration